 We spill the tea on London’s most iconic places to drink like the queen with this round up of the best places for high tea.

 The tradition of afternoon high tea in Britain was first introduced by the Seventh Duchess of Bedford who was historically looking for a way to stave off her pre-dinner hunger pangs.
 The event, dating back to 1840, included tea and cake to be brought to Anna Russell each day around four o’clock.
 This tradition would develop to be a social gathering and what is now a long-standing ritual for the current Queen of England, Elizabeth II.
 We can’t think of a better way to savor the aromatic beverage than in the region’s capital city—from indulging in Britain’s finest bubbles to exploring the region’s historic architecture and castles, your trip to England is certainly not complete without a proper tea party at all the best places.

-We take you through five of the most sweet and savory locations around the city to take your high tea—from the Savoy’s elegant tea parties on the Thames to Sketch Gallery’s Instagrammable art gallery.
+We take you through five of the most sweet and savory locations around the city to take your high tea in London—from the Savoy’s elegant tea parties on the Thames to Sketch Gallery’s Instagrammable art gallery.